michaelhenry/AutoBot/README.md

 # AUTOBOT

-A Tool for Tester and Developer.
+A Tool for QA Testers and Developers.

-Tester should create test cases from Admin page

-While Developer should execute the test cases from server via API automatically.
+Testers could create test cases from Admin page while Developers could fetch and execute it inside the XCode UITesting via API automatically using CI.

 ## Draft IOS Test Cases